Landmark Procedure Performed for Metachromatic Leukodystrophy

-Metachromatic Leukodystrophy (MLD) is a rare genetic disorder where the enzyme arylsulfatase-A ("ARSA"), which normally breaks down the lipid sulfatide, is missing.
-The resulting build-up of sulfatide in the central nervous system and peripheral nervous system causes progressive loss of myelin.
-Normally, nerve endings are covered with a myelin sheath which helps speed the communication of nerve impulses and protects the underlying nerve cell.
-The accumulation of sulfatide causes the myelin to break down, affecting the patient’s coordination, strength and cognition.
+Metachromatic Leukodystrophy (MLD) is a rare genetic disorder where the enzyme arylsulfatase-A ("ARSA"), which normally breaks down sulfatide, is missing.
+When sulfatide in the central nervous system and peripheral nervous system builds up, there is a progressive loss of myelin.
+The myelin sheath covers nerves, helping speed up communication of nerve impulses and protecting underlying nerve cells.
+With the accumulation of sulfatide causing the breakdown of myelin, a patient’s coordination, strength, and cognition are affected.

 There are three types of MLD.
-The first is known as Late Infantile MLD, which generally appears between 6 months and 2 years of age.
-The child will develop normally until the onset of the disease, at which point parents will first begin to notice a change in gross motor skills.
-The child may be delayed in learning to walk, or begin to stagger and fall frequently.
-Eventually, the child will lose any abilities that she or he had once acquired, including speaking, moving and even swallowing.
+The first and most common is Late Infantile MLD, which typically becomes evident between 6 and 30 months of age.
+The child will develop normally until the onset of the disease, then start displaying changes in gross motor skills.
+They may become delayed in learning to walk or begin to stagger and fall frequently.
+Eventually, the child will lose abilities that they had, including speaking, moving, and even swallowing.

-The second type, Juvenile Form MLD, typically appears between 30 months and 17 years of life.
+The second type, Juvenile MLD, typically appears between 30 months and 17 years of life.
 It is sometimes broken down further into early juvenile (30 months to 7 years) and late juvenile MLD (ages 7 through 16).
-The disease first affects the ability to walk and the child's posture.
-Mentally, the child will have emotional difficulties, have trouble following directions, develop abnormal behaviors, and begin to experience academic difficulties.
+The disease first affects the ability to run and walk, and the child loses coordination.
+Mentally, the child may develop emotional or behavioral difficulties, have trouble following directions, and/or experience academic difficulties.

-Individuals with the third type, Adult Form MLD, will begin to show symptoms between the teenage years and 40.
-Cognitive and behavioral abnormalities appear first, often causing the disease to be misdiagnosed as schizophrenia or mental illness.
-The patient will display personality changes—appearing anxious, apathetic, disorganized, or bewildered—and demonstrate declining memory skills.
+Individuals with the third type, Adult MLD, begin to show symptoms between 17 and 40 years of age.
+Cognitive and behavioral abnormalities typically appear first, often causing the disease to be misdiagnosed as schizophrenia or mental illness.
+The patient will display personality changes—appearing disinhibited, anxious, apathetic, disorganized, or bewildered—and demonstrate declining memory skills.
 Substance abuse, difficulty managing money, and poor judgment may be seen as a result of these personality changes.
 Physically, they may become clumsier.
-The progression of Adult Form MLD follows the same pattern as Type 2, but at a slower rate.
+The progression of adult form MLD can follow the same pattern as patients with the juvenile disease, but at a slower rate.
 However, behavioral issues are likely more prominent in the early stages of Adult MLD, compared to the motor coordination issues that present in the early stages of Juvenile MLD.